A Digital Nomad Guide to San Sebastián

 If you manage to put yourself before it, you will discover a happy city, with many meetings between friends and outdoor activities.
 There is also a lot of young atmosphere thanks to the universities and on Thursdays the bars are packed.

 There are many options for hiking, biking, kayaking or other sports in nature.
 In San Sebastian you can lead a healthy lifestyle and eat well with organic products.
 In general, locals have a well-balanced lifestyle, with time for themselves and their friends despite the expensive cost of living here.

 I like the classic-looking buildings in the center, and the port area and the old town are quite cozy, and what about the pinchos that are eaten there!

-Places to Work in San Sebastián
+Work in San Sebastián

 Tired of loneliness and working in coffee shops?
 More and more people know about Coworking spaces and enjoy its flexibility in a professional environment.
 Many are open around the clock, provide a well-equipped office at a low price, and allow work interactions between people from different backgrounds in a natural and daily way.

 Best Places to Work in San Sebastián